R3PT0R/python-Intro/README.md

 1. Give a line of code of your choice
 1. Have fun 🙂

-#### Did You Know!: Errors are no fun.
-But, if there are no errors there would be no right answers either!

 #### Written by R3PT0R.
 Copyright © 2019 R3PT0R